|Nutritional Guidelines (per serving)|

-Yorkshire puddings are a favourite British food, especially with roast meats for Sunday lunch.
+Yorkshire puddings are a favorite British food, especially with roast meats for Sunday lunch.
 Filled Yorkshire puddings make great supper dishes for mid-week, or as an alternative to a roast on Sunday.
 The risen sides of the Yorkshire pudding turn it into a dish.

 - 1 recipe Yorkshire pudding batter